sergeyshpadyrev/variabler/README.md

 ## Multiple variable lists

-It's possible to use a few lists of variables. <br/>
+It's possible to use a few lists of variables.

-Let's say, we have a white labeled app that can be branded as 'cola' or 'pepsi' and can be built for `staging` and `production` environments.
+Let's say, we have a white labeled app that can:

+- Be branded as `cola` or `pepsi`
+- Be built for `staging` and `production` environments.

 First, we create variables config: